-Does anyone remember Proctor & Gamble’s Reflect?
+Does anyone remember Procter & Gamble’s Reflect?
 A 6 year (1999 – 2005), $80 million experiment that provided customized make-up, skincare, haircare and perfume to its customers.
 The products were shipped to consumers within 5 days after creation.
 (Marketing Week) After the company was closed, P&G said it had been an exploratory project to gain insights into consumer preferences.
 Were they ahead of their time?
 Or is customization too challenging to turn a profit?

 Let’s take a look at some of the brands that have moved into the customization space since then.